kgateway-dev/kgateway.io/content/docs/about/custom-resources.md

 A [ReferenceGrant](https://gateway-api.sigs.k8s.io/api-types/referencegrant/) allows a Kubernetes Gateway API resource, such as an HTTPRoute, to reference resources that exist in other namespaces.
 For example, if you create an HTTPRoute resource in `namespace1`, but the Kubernetes Service or Upstream that you want to route to is in `namespace2`, you must create a ReferenceGrant to allow communication between these resources.

 {{% callout type="info" %}}
-{{< reuse "docs/snippets/product-name.md" >}} custom resources do not follow the same cross-namespace restrictions as the resources in the Kubernetes Gateway API.
+{{< reuse "docs/snippets/product-name-caps.md" >}} custom resources do not follow the same cross-namespace restrictions as the resources in the {{< reuse "docs/snippets/k8s-gateway-api-name.md" >}}.
 For example, access between a RouteOption resource in `namespace1` and an Upstream resource in `namespace2` is allowed by default and does not require a ReferenceGrant.
-However, if you need to reference a {{< reuse "docs/snippets/product-name.md" >}} resource from a Kubernetes Gateway API resource, you must create a ReferenceGrant.
+However, if you need to reference a {{< reuse "docs/snippets/product-name.md" >}} resource from a {{< reuse "docs/snippets/k8s-gateway-api-name.md" >}} resource, you must create a ReferenceGrant.
 {{% /callout %}}

-## K8sGateway resources {#gloo-gateway}
+## Kgateway resources {#gloo-gateway}

 Review the {{< reuse "docs/snippets/product-name.md" >}} resources that you use to bootstrap, configure, and customize your gateway proxy, and the policies that you can leverage to add additional traffic management, resiliency, and security capabilities to your gateway and routes.